Dox-Box/Juno3DEngine/README.md

-## Note: This Project no longer in active development.
+## Note: This project no longer in active development.

 # 3D Rendering on Linux, Windows, and macOS
 This is a set of basic tools for building 3D programs, using the Java based LWJGL library.